phiana/speech-style-transfer-vae-gan-tensorflow/README.md

 python3 inference.py --epoch 15 --wav 'data/spkr_1/2274602044_b3d55df235_3.wav' --trg_id 2
 ```

-Please feel free to visit the Github repository of my entire implementation: https://github.com/phiana/speech-style-transfer-vae-gan-tensorflow.
-It may be easier to view the `.png` figures and listen to the `.wav` file using this method.

 ## Tools

 Upon being asked about whether [Kaldi](https://kaldi-asr.org/) supported basic functionality for [text-to-speech](https://en.wikipedia.org/wiki/Speech_synthesis) (TTS) research (such as the use of neural audio synthesis techniques to convert mel-spectrograms back into the time domain), Daniel Povey, the main developer of Kaldi responded in the [following forum post](https://groups.google.com/g/kaldi-help/c/DH5f0aoAbN8): “TTS is out of scope for Kaldi, at the moment at least.”
 To make matters worse, since my proposed project is a speech-to-speech model, there is no need to consider textual transcriptions, alignments, and so forth, of audio waveforms as a part of the required training pipeline, meaning Kaldi essentially provided no infrastructure for me to conduct my research this semester.
 Since Kaldi officially does not support text-to-speech or speech-to-speech functionality, I unfortunately could not use it as a part of my training pipeline.